redotvideo/haven/README.md

 2. Deploy Haven's manager container on a Google Cloud instance
 3. Spin up a model worker using the Python SDK

-To follow these steps, you can either check out our three-minute [video tutorial]() or take a look at the documentation below.
+To follow these steps, you can either check out our three-minute [video tutorial]() or use the documentation below.

 <br>